 Obsessive-Compulsive Disorder (OCD)

 OCD causes a person to experience repetitive obsessive thoughts and compulsive behaviors.
 The thoughts may present as images or urges, and take the focus off much of what a person otherwise would normally concentrate on.
 They feel they must repeat certain behaviors as a way to alleviate stress, even if they logically know the tasks do not produce tangible results.
-The National Alliance on Mental Illness states that 1.2% of U.S. adults suffer from OCD each year.
+NAMI states that 1.2% of U.S. adults suffer from OCD each year.
 The individual spends at least one hour a day focused on their OCD thoughts or behaviors.

 Symptoms of OCD may include: